tfha/syntetic_rock_joint_generation_for_ml/README.md

    - Store results in organized local directory
    - Print job output information and status

+#### Metrics and Model Tracking in Azure ML

+The project implements a comprehensive metrics and model tracking system to ensure the best performing model is always saved and metrics are properly logged.
+This is crucial since the best metrics often don't occur in the final epoch.

+1. **Metrics Tracking**
+   - During each validation phase, all key metrics (IoU, Dice, Precision, Recall) are calculated
+   - The `check_and_update_best_metrics` function compares current metrics with stored best metrics
+   - When new best metrics are found, they are stored with their corresponding epoch number
+   - Best metrics are prominently displayed in the console with a green highlight

+2. **Best Model Preservation**
+   - Two separate model checkpoints are maintained:
+     - **Best Metrics Model**: Saved whenever a new best performance metric is achieved
+     - **Early Stopping Model**: Saved by the early stopping mechanism based on validation loss
+   - The model state (weights) is captured at the exact point when best metrics are achieved
+   - This ensures you always retain the optimal model, even if performance degrades in later epochs

+3. **MLflow Integration**
+   - All metrics are tracked in real-time through MLflow
+   - Best metrics are logged with specific tags (e.g., `best_iou`, `best_dice`)
+   - The epoch number where best metrics occurred is logged as `best_metrics_epoch`
+   - A comprehensive metrics summary file is saved and registered with MLflow artifacts

+4. **Model Registration**
+   - Three model versions are saved and registered:
+     - **Final model**: The model at the end of training
+     - **Best metrics model**: The model with the best performance metrics
+     - **Early stopping model**: The model saved by early stopping (if enabled)
+   - All models are saved in both PyTorch format (.pth) and MLflow format
+   - Models are registered with appropriate tags for easy identification

+5. **Visualization Artifacts**
+   - Example predictions are saved periodically throughout training
+   - Final and best model predictions are saved with ground truth comparisons
+   - TensorBoard logs track all metrics for visual performance analysis

+This comprehensive tracking ensures that you can always identify and retrieve the best performing model, even if it occurred early in the training process.
+All metrics and models are accessible through the MLflow interface in Azure ML Studio.

 #### Comparing Local vs Azure ML Training

 | Feature | Local Training | Azure ML Training |